Azure-Samples/Machine-Learning-Operationalization/documentation/creating_score_py.md

 You can combine the above two functions and save them in a file called score.py.
 And you would have this necessary piece of the model deployment process.

-If you are using a Jupyter notebook with Python 3, you can use the _%%writefile_ Magic commandat the top of the cell containing the two functions.
+If you are using a Jupyter notebook with Python 3, you can use the _%%writefile_ Magic command the top of the cell containing the two functions.
 Running that cell will save the file.

 ```
 %%writefile score.py